History of Kentucky: Mississippian culture (900 – 1600 CE)

 Maize became highly productive around 900 CE, replacing the Eastern Agricultural Complex with the maize-based farming of the Mississippian culture.
 Native village life focused on planting, growing, and harvesting maize and beans, which made up 60% of their diet.

 Mississippian culture practiced agriculture that prominently featured cultivation of the "Three Sisters" crops of maize, beans, and squash.
 These crops were often planted together in a symbiotic arrangement where beans climbed the cornstalks, and the broad leaves of squash helped retain soil moisture and suppress weeds.
 This method of intercropping enhanced agricultural efficiency and soil health.
 Additionally, hunting played a significant role in their subsistence strategies, with white-tailed deer being a primary game animal.

 Mississippian culture pottery was more varied and elaborate than that of the Woodland period (including painting and decoration), and included bottles, plates, pans, jars, pipes, funnels, bowls, and colanders.
 Potters added handles to jars, attaching human and animal effigies to some bowls and bottles.
 Elite Mississippians lived in substantial, rectangular houses atop large platform mounds.
 Excavations of their houses revealed burned clay wall fragments, indicating that they decorated their walls with murals.
 They lived year-round in large communities, some of which had defensive palisades, which had been established for centuries.
 An average Fort Ancient or Mississippian town had about 2,000 inhabitants.
 Some people lived on smaller farms and in hamlets.
 Larger towns, centered on mounds and plazas, were ceremonial and administrative centers; they were located near the Mississippi and Ohio River valleys and their tributaries: rivers with large floodplains.

 A Mississippian culture developed in western Kentucky and the surrounding area, while a Fort Ancient culture dominated in the eastern portion of what became Kentucky.
 While the two cultures are similar in numerous ways, the Fort Ancient culture didn't have the temple mounds and chiefs' houses like the Mississippian culture had.

+Map of the polity centered at the Angel Mounds site.

 Mississippian culture pottery from the Wickliffe Mounds site in western Kentucky, including a human effigy pot.